hoanglongplanner/blog/src/20231009-unitystyleguide-v4/hoanglongplanner - Unity Engine Style Guide V4.md

 The cons of using this style:
 - Take more time to rewrite (which is not a good thing)
 - NOT HUNGARIAN NOTATION BUT YET THE MINIMAL VERSION
-- Your IDE is already good enough to deduce what type, if you hover the text (unless you use notepad)
+- Your IDE is already good enough to deduce what type, if you hover the text (unless you use notepad or terminal console or Cult of Vi or Church of Emacs)
 - Explicit Heavy (break your fingers more)

 Inspire by the following style guide: